 1. There is a limit of 4 family members present during the euthanasia.

 2. Only one family member may hold your pet during the administration of the sedative and again during the euthanasia injection.
 Other family members are requested to keep a 6 foot social distance during these times.
 There will be time for family members to be close to your pet after the medications are given, and Dr. Ivey will give you space to say goodbye.

 3. Dr. Ivey will be wearing coveralls, mask and gloves during the visit.
-Your family is requested to wear face coverings as as well.
+Your family is required to wear face coverings as as well.